amin-tabrizian/FlightPlanningLLMs/README.md

 This project is about using different LLMs for generating flight plans in wind hazardous areas.

-## How the Code Works

-At first, the dataset file will be scanned and the place marks of interest will be extracted.
-Then a prompt will be generated from past experiences (short term memory + the current problem), and an LLM model will do the flight planning.
-The LLM response will be parsed to another kml file and an image of the flight scene will be plotted for coach agent.

 ![Sample generated image.](media/sample.jpg)

-After the image is stored, a coach agent which is another LLM will evaluate the planning and store its response in a short term memory file.

 ## Run